 - A sloping outfield — sloping down to the Des Moines river away from home plate.
-The outfield was too deep to hit one into the river (although maybe for the steroid era or such sluggers as Adam Dunn).
+The outfield was too deep to hit one into the river (although maybe not for the steroid era or such sluggers as Adam Dunn).
 No wall was included however, opening the tantalizing prospect that an inside the park home run would be transformed into an outside the park homer, provided the ball found it’s way into the river by a bounce or roll.
 Perhaps it would be accompanied by an overly eager outfielder.

 - The drinking cage: remembering an episode from my childhood when the beer of an overly enthusiastic fan found its way onto me, I created a “drinking cage”, wrapped in chicken wire, located above the opposing team bullpen (with a nod and a wink to Bob’s Country Bunker.)

 The Des Moines ballpark has since been rebuilt and does include elements reflecting the present-day attitude to ballpark design.
 The area west of the park has been redeveloped such that the ballpark is adjacent newer urban infill.
 (My thesis project included this area as well, although principally as recreational green space, not building square footage.)